Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Abstract

 \section{Abstract}

 Prebiotic molecules, fundamental building blocks for the origin of life, have been found in carbonaceous chondrites.
 The exogenous delivery of these organic molecules onto the Hadean Earth could have sparked the polymerization of the first RNA molecules in Darwinian ponds during wet-dry cycles.
 Here, we investigate the formation of the RNA and DNA nucleobases adenine, uracil, cytosine, guanine, and thymine inside parent body planetesimals of carbonaceous chondrites.
 An up-to-date thermochemical equilibrium model coupled with a 1D thermodynamic planetesimal model is used to calculate the nucleobase concentrations.
-Different from the previous study \citep{Pearce2016}, we lower the pristine initial abundances, as measured in comets, of the most volatile ices compared to the bulk water ice.
-This represents more accurately cosmochemical findings that carbonaceous chondrite parent bodies have formed inside the inner, ${\sim \text{\SIrange{2}{5}{au}}}$, warm region of the solar system.
-Due to these improvements, our model was able to directly match the concentrations of adenine and guanine measured in carbonaceous chondrites.
-Our model did not reproduce \textit{per se} the measurements of uracil and the absence of cytosine and thymine in these meteorites.
-Therefore, we provide a combined explanatory approach that could explain this deficiency.
-In conclusion, the synthesis of prebiotic organic matter in carbonaceous asteroids could be well explained by a combination of radiogenic heating, aqueous chemistry involving a few key processes at a specific range of radii inside planetesimals where water can exist in the liquid phase, and a reduced initial volatile content (\ce{H2}, \ce{CO}, \ce{HCN}, \ce{CH2O}) of the protoplanetary disk material.
+Different from the previous study \citep{Pearce2016}, we assume initial volatile concentrations more appropriate for the formation zone of carbonaceous chondrite parent bodies.
+This represents more accurately cosmochemical findings that these bodies have formed inside the inner, ${\sim \text{\SIrange{2}{5}{au}}}$, warm region of the solar system.
+Due to these improvements, our model represents the concentrations of adenine and guanine measured in carbonaceous chondrites.
+Our model did not reproduce \textit{per se} the measurements of uracil, cytosine, and thymine in these meteorites.
+This can be explained by transformation reactions between nucleobases and potential decomposition of thymine.
+The synthesis of prebiotic organic matter in carbonaceous asteroids could be well explained by a combination of i) radiogenic heating, ii) aqueous chemistry involving a few key processes at a specific range of radii inside planetesimals where water can exist in the liquid phase, and iii) a reduced initial volatile content (\ce{H2}, \ce{CO}, \ce{HCN}, \ce{CH2O}) of the protoplanetary disk material in the parent body region compared to the outer region of comets.